-Mark your calendar for RealShare NEW JERSEY on September 16.
+Don't miss the networking and market intelligence at RealShare NEW JERSEY on September 16.
 New venue: The Hilton Meadowlands.

 AsBig Pharma continues to contract and morph, perfect storm conditions prevail in the marketplace for R&D properties in New Jersey.
 So says Christopher E. Kinum, head of Cushman & Wakefield’s global life sciences practice.
 But he isn’t the only one—his industry colleagues provide similarly gloomy reports on the climate.